ecarlos09/elwin-nosql/README.md

 - `load('code/data/helpers.js')`
 - Type the function name into the mongo shell
+    - `getAndPrettifyCelebs()` returns all celebs in a prettified format
     - `getCelebNamesOnly()` will display just the names of all the celebrities in the database
+    - `getCelebsWithChildren()` returns all celebs that have children
+    - `countCelebsWithChildren()` counts the number of celebs who have children

 To exit the mongo shell: